 Diane Moody - Diane Moody did her Doctoral work in Musicology at Catholic University in DC; graduate work at the University of Louisville in composition; M.M in performance from the University of Richmond and Shenandoah Conservatory.
 B.M in Performance from Virginia Commonwealth University, where she coached chamber and duo-piano ensembles and taught music classes for dancers as Adjunct-Faculty for the music and dance department.
 Performance certificates from Fontainebleau, France with Nadia Boulanger and Ewa Boukojemska; and from Conservatoire de Sion, Suisse with Bela Boszormenyi-Nagy; private lessons with Kendall Taylor in London.
 She has worked as accompanist and she has been teaching piano since the age of 18.

-Karen Wu - holds a bachelor's and master's degree in classical piano performance from California State University, Northridge.
+Karen Wu (Virtual Only) - holds a bachelor's and master's degree in classical piano performance from California State University, Northridge.
 A student of Françoise Regnat, Karen's performances have included solo recitals, chamber music, and accompanying for instrumentalists and vocalists.
 As a winner of the CSUN Concerto Competition in California, Karen performed Rachmaninov Piano Concerto No. 1 with the CSUN symphony.
 She served as a coordinator of the Sonata/Sonatina competition sponsored by the California Association of Professional Music Teachers, and was an adjunct instructor at the Colburn School of Music in Los Angeles.
 A native of Taiwan, Karen has taught students of all ages and levels for over twenty years and is experienced with various teaching methods.
 Her students have completed Level 10 of the Music Teachers' Association of California Certificate of Merit program.
 Karen's teaching style is based on technique and consistency, a foundation which she encourages students to embrace for success in all subjects of their academic studies.

 Cello